wp-plugins/nextgen-gallery-optimizer/readme.txt

 1. Improves your WordPress page load speed!
 2. Prevents NextGEN's scripts and styles from loading on posts without galleries.
 3. Lets you easily install the Fancybox lightbox to display your images in style.

+= NEW in Version 1.1.1: =
+1. Dynamic messaging for admins on unsupported shortcodes (Basic)
+2. Checks to ensure jQuery isn't being deregistered (Basic and Premium)
+3. Includes blank index.php files for enhanced security (Basic and Premium)

+This release aims to improve communication between Optimizer and end-users, including dynamic messaging for admins on unsupported shortcodes, and a clever regex that detects and alerts you if your theme (or child-theme) is deregistering jQuery...which causes Fancybox to break.
+Additionally, security is enhanced with the addition of blank index.php files in each folder, preventing bots from scanning your server's directory tree.

 = NEW in Version 1.1 (first major release): =